-A single student will need around £17,500 to cover living expenses for a full calendar year although you might be able to make savings in some areas, for example, if you go home to parents in the holidays, costs will be less.
+A single student will need around £17,500 to cover living expenses for a full calendar year although you might be able to make savings in some areas, for example, if you go home to parents during summer, you may not have to pay for rent, utilities, etc. during this period.

 Monthly Total (no children, living away from home) = £1,450~